+[8] Attorney-Client Relationship:

+(a) A judge is disqualified if the judge has an existing attorney-client relationship with a lawyer in a proceeding before the judge.

+(b) A judge may be disqualified if the judge has an existing attorney-client relationship with a lawyer of the same firm as a lawyer appearing before the judge depending on the circumstances of the relationship and representation.

+(c) Relevant factors in deciding whether disqualification is required under (b) above, include, but are not limited to, the nature of the representation, its duration and the period of time that has elapsed since the relationship.

-- [8] A judge should disclose on the record information that the judge believes the parties or their lawyers might reasonably consider relevant to a possible motion for disqualification, even if the judge believes there is no basis for disqualification. - [9] "Economic interest," as set forth in the terminology section, means ownership of more than a de minimis legal or equitable interest.
-Except for situations in which a judge participates in the management of such a legal or equitable interest, or the interest could be substantially affected by the outcome of a proceeding before a judge, it does not include: - (a) an interest in the individual holdings within a mutual or common investment fund; - (b) an interest in securities held by an educational, religious, charitable, fraternal, or civic organization in which the judge or the judge's spouse, domestic partner, parent, or child serves as a director, officer, advisor, or other participant; - (c) a deposit in a financial institution or deposits or proprietary interests the judge may maintain as a member of a mutual savings association or credit union, or similar proprietary interests; or - (d) an interest in the issuer of government securities held by the judge. - [10] Remittal of disqualification.
+[9] "Economic interest," as set forth in the terminology section, means ownership of more than a de minimis legal or equitable interest.
+Except for situations in which a judge participates in the management of such a legal or equitable interest, or the interest could be substantially affected by the outcome of a proceeding before a judge, it does not include:

+(a) an interest in the individual holdings within a mutual or common investment fund;

+(b) an interest in securities held by an educational, religious, charitable, fraternal, or civic organization in which the judge or the judge's spouse, domestic partner, parent, or child serves as a director, officer, advisor, or other participant;

+(c) a deposit in a financial institution or deposits or proprietary interests the judge may maintain as a member of a mutual savings association or credit union, or similar proprietary interests; or

+(d) an interest in the issuer of government securities held by the judge.

+[10] Remittal of disqualification.
 A remittal procedure provides the parties an opportunity to proceed without delay if they wish to waive the disqualification.
 To assure that consideration of the question of remittal is made independently of the judge, a judge must not solicit, seek, or hear comment on possible remittal or waiver of the disqualification unless the lawyers jointly propose remittal after consultation as provided in the rule.
 A party may act through counsel if counsel represents on the record that the party has been consulted and gives informed consent.
-As a practical matter, a judge may wish to have all parties and their lawyers sign the remittal agreement. - [11] The issue of whether a judge is required to recuse for an appearance of impropriety after being threatened by a defendant is "whether an objective, disinterested observer, fully informed of the underlying facts, would entertain significant doubt that justice would be done absent recusal."
+As a practical matter, a judge may wish to have all parties and their lawyers sign the remittal agreement.

+[11] The issue of whether a judge is required to recuse for an appearance of impropriety after being threatened by a defendant is "whether an objective, disinterested observer, fully informed of the underlying facts, would entertain significant doubt that justice would be done absent recusal."
 State v.
 Riordan, 2009-NMSC-022, ¶ 11, 146 N.M.
 281, 209 P.3d 773 (internal quotation marks and citations omitted).
 Threats alone do not require recusal, and deference should be given to the trial court's decision when there is a significant possibility that the defendant is attempting to manipulate the justice system.
 Id.

-[Adopted by Supreme Court Order No. 11-8300-045, effective January 1, 2012; as amended by Supreme Court Order No. 15-8300-013, effective December 31, 2015.]
+[Adopted by Supreme Court Order No. 11-8300-045, effective January 1, 2012; as amended by Supreme Court Order No. 15-8300-013, effective December 31, 2015; as amended by Supreme Court Order No. S-1-RCR-2023-00018, effective for all cases pending or filed on or after December 31, 2023.]